 Counterparty credit limits are reviewed by the Group's Board of Directors on an annual basis, and may be updated throughout the year subject to approval of the Group's Finance Committee.
 The limits are set to minimize the concentration of risks and therefore mitigate financial loss through a counterparty's potential failure to make payments.
-The Group's maximum exposure to credit risk for the components of the statement of financial position at 31 March 2021 and 2020 is the carrying amounts.
+The Group's maximum exposure to credit c.

-c.
 Liquidity risk